overload-development-community/otl.gg/README.md

 # Version History

+## v4.0.3 - 7/30/2020
+* Captains will no longer be left in a team's captains channel after they've left the team.
+* Due to league growth and Discord category channel limits, the Challenges channel category will now cap at 40 challenges.
+If any challenges go in that would put it above the cap, it will rename the Challenges channel to "Old Challenges" and create a brand new "Challenges" channel.
+* `!pickmap` is now case insensitive.

 ## v4.0.2 - 7/23/2020
 * Maps are now categorized into game types.
 You cannot fly a map in game modes other than Team Anarchy if they were not intended for that game mode.
 However, any map can be flown in team anarchy.
 * `!report` now accepts a tracker URL instead of the score.
 You can `!report` multiple games this way to combine stats from multiple games in the event of disconnections.